getsentry/sentry-release-registry/visualization/VISUALIZATION.md

    - "Select All" / "Deselect All" functionality
    - Auto-selects first 5 packages by default

+### URL Query Parameters

+The dashboard supports URL query parameters for deep linking and sharing specific views:

+**Mode Parameter**
+- `?mode=sdks` - Shows SDK packages (default)
+- `?mode=apps` - Shows Sentry applications

+Examples:
+- `https://example.com/` - Loads with SDKs (default)
+- `https://example.com/?mode=apps` - Loads with Apps mode
+- `https://example.com/?mode=sdks` - Loads with SDKs mode

+The URL automatically updates when you switch between Apps and SDKs using the mode toggle, making it easy to share specific views with your team.

 5. **Dashboard Visualizations**

    **a) Statistics Overview**